golang/proposal/design/14313-benchmark-format.md

 that slash-prefixed key=value pairs in the benchmark name are treated by benchmark data processors as per-benchmark configuration values.

+### Unit metadata

+When a benchmark reports units outside the standard units implemented by the testing package, it can be useful for tools to understand additional metadata about those units.

+A unit metadata line has the form

+	Unit <unit> <key>=<value> <key>=<value> ...

+The fields are separated by runs of space characters (as defined by `unicode.IsSpace`), and space characters are not allowed within unit, key, or value.
+Keys must not contain `=`.

+It is an error to specify different values for any given unit and key, even on different unit metadata lines.
+That is, once unit metadata is specified, it can't be overridden.
+Specifying the same value for a key multiple times is not an error.

+Unit metadata applies to all following benchmark result lines, though it is unspecified whether it applies to earlier benchmark results lines.
+This allows for stream-oriented processing of benchmark results.

+Keys are not constrained, but the following keys have predefined
+meanings:

+- `better={higher,lower}` indicates whether higher or lower values of this unit are better (indicate an improvement).
+  By default, ns/op, B/op, and allocs/op are `better=lower`, and MB/s
+  is `better=higher`.
+  Other units do not assume a default.

+- `assume={nothing,exact}` indicates what statistical assumption to make when considering distributions of values.
+  `nothing` means to make no statistical assumptions (e.g., use non-parametric methods) and `exact` means to assume measurements are exact (repeated measurement does not increase confidence).
+  The default is `nothing`.
+  In the future we may also support `normal`, but that's almost never the right assumption for benchmarks.

 ### Example